FH-Cloud-Computing/website/docs/lectures/3-iaas/index.md

 ### Firewalling

 IaaS providers often also offer network firewalls as a service, included in the platform.
-Firewalls generally have two rule types: INGRESS (from the Internet or other machines to the current VM) and EGRESS (From the current VM to) everywhere else.
+Firewalls generally have two rule types: INGRESS (from the Internet or other machines to the current VM) and EGRESS (from the current VM to everywhere else).

 Firewall providers often employ the concept of *security groups*.
 The implementation varies greatly, but in general security groups are a reusable set of rules that can be applied to a VM.